iwillreku3206/sokobot2024/README.md

 The time taken, number of creates, states produced and processed for solutions correlate strongly with each other.
 When plotted, it produces an interesting scatter plot that depicts the inverse relationship of the number of crates a map has to the states produced, states processed and time taken to solve.

 ![alt text](./README/plots/3d_scatter_plot_crates_nodes_made_nodes_processed_time_taken.gif)

+## 6.1 Recommendations

+Implementation of Macro-moves would significantly improve the bot's performance, though it would require for some pre-processing for the sokoban solver to identify rooms and tunnels.
+One algorithm for room and tunnel implementation may use a breath first search in a starting valid open space and check adjacent tiles if they are unpassable walls with tunnels recognized having a characteristic of a width or height of 1.
+Once tunnels are recognized, macro moves identification is possible by traversing the ends of the tunnels.
+The Sokoban solver maybe refer to a graph generated from rooms and tunnels and use the macro moves whenever the player change rooms through tunnels.

 ### References